Anasol.jl

 - continuous contaminant release with a unit flux

-- continuous contaminant release with a given constant flux
+- continuous contaminant release with a given constant flux- different source shapes

 - constrained (within predefined limits)